Context: hobby hunting in Switzerland

 The focus is on hunting policy, hunting law, kills, animal suffering, animal rights, enforcement practice, wildlife management and the role of authorities and associations.
 Content is bundled into thematic dossiers so that recurring political initiatives can be classified more quickly.

-Why do you speak of predators rather than large carnivores?
+Why do you speak of predators?

-How do you approach predators, protection and coexistence?
+How do you approach protection and coexistence?

 Is this a news site or a dossier project?